-- Ensure all information related to school and parent programs, meetings, and activities are published in both English and Spanish, posted on the school's website, included in monthly newsletters, Connect-Ed, email, flyers and posted on school's marquee - Conduct staff development once a year on parent involvement practices and effective strategies for staff to communicate and build partnerships with parents - Partner with Community Partnership for Protecting Children and Great Start Georgia of Columbus, to share information about parent engagement activities that will help prepare teen parents and their child for pre-kindergarten. - Share information in English and Spanish in the school's newsletter and on the website for parents to understand the schools' academic standards and assessment as well as ways parents can monitor their child's progress. - Communicate with all families on a regular basis regarding school events, workshops and activities, such as Connect-Ed, marquee, newsletters, flyers, email, text, Remind and website. - Create and maintain a Family Resource Room to allow parents opportunities to check-out materials to assist them with helping their child at home and use computers.
+- Ensure all information related to school and parent programs, meetings, and activities are published in both English and Spanish, posted on the school's website, included in monthly newsletters, Connect-Ed, email, flyers and/or posted on school's marquee. - Communicate with all families on a regular basis regarding school events, workshops and activities, such as Connect-Ed, marquee, newsletters, flyers, email, text, Remind and website.